 (412) 444-4455

-Foot & Heel Pain Relief in Pittsburgh, PA
+Foot & Heel Pain

+Heel pain shouldn’t keep you from enjoying all that Pittsburgh has to offer—discover effective solutions with our expert team.
 Heel pain, a common foot and ankle issue, can be a real thorn in the side (or rather, foot) for over 2 million Americans each year.
 It's not particular about who it targets, affecting people of all ages and genders.
 This pain could be lurking anywhere in your heel - behind it, beneath it, or even within the heel bone itself.

 Many conditions may be the culprits behind your discomfort.
 From plantar fasciitis and Achilles tendonitis to bone spurs and stress fractures, the list is long.
 It's crucial to pinpoint the exact cause of your heel pain, as this will pave the way for the right treatment.
 But don't worry, most painful heel conditions improve with non-surgical treatments.
 Just remember, your body needs time to recover.